microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge04.md

 ### Success Criteria

-1. Your build should complete without any errors
+1. Your build should complete without any errors.
+2. Review the test results genterated by your build.
+HINT: look in the logs from your build to find where the test run was published.
-2. Using the Auzre Portal or CLI you should see your container in your Azure Container Registry Repository
+3. Using the Auzre Portal or CLI you should see your container in your Azure Container Registry Repository